AbduAmeen/QtToWinRT/README.md

 # QtToWinRT
-Library to send messages to and from qt and winrt Abandoned
+Library to send messages to and from qt and winrt.

+Abandoned